the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 -   While `System.Numerics.Tensors` enjoys support across various .NET versions, including the .NET Framework, `NetFabric.Numerics.Tensors` is exclusively compatible with .NET 8.

--   `NetFabric.Numerics.Tensors` accommodates pairs of values of the same type, facilitating operations on 2D vectors without the need to duplicate coordinates into separate tensors.
-(I still have to work on the triplets to support 3D vectors.)
+-   `NetFabric.Numerics.Tensors` accommodates pairs and triplets of values of the same type, facilitating operations on 2D and 3D vectors without the need to duplicate coordinates into separate tensors.

 ### Apply and aggregate operations